 Also known of as a runny nose or post nasal drip, nasal discharge is a common disorder in cats and a sign of an underlying condition.
 Nasal discharge may be clear (serous), grey/cloudy (mucoid), thick and green (purulent) or bloody.
 It can be acute or chronic and affect one or both nostrils.

 There are many possible causes of nasal discharge in cats, the most common being due to an upper respiratory infection.

-Nasal tumours – The most common nasal tumours are malignant, facial swelling is also common.
+- Nasal tumours – The most common nasal neoplasms are malignant; facial swelling is also common.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 He may be able to make a diagnosis based on symptoms, type of nasal discharge and history alone.

 Tumours, abscesses may cause facial swelling and deformities, cat flu will accompany other symptoms such as mouth ulcers, eye discharge, sneezing.

 Clear nasal discharge may be the result of allergies; if the discharge contains blood, fungal infection or tumour may be the cause.